GusMuche/homebridge-zipabox-platform/README.md

 `nightMode`     | (Optional) Select Home or Night for Security system <br>`false` by default

 Please note the lower and upper case of the parameters.

+### Not Implemented Accessory (cause I'm not using them)
+- Doorbell
+- Dioxide Sensor
+- Smoke Sensor

 ## List of implemented accessories and function
 Device              | type          | Methods